 Customize build automation

-- Run custom script if specified by
+- Run a custom pre-build script if specified by the

 true, this step is skipped.